basilesimon/bsfr/content/weeknotes/weeknotes-13.md

 ---
 date: "2020-12-18T00:00:00Z"
-published: false
+draft: true
-title: 'Paying for the Christmas presents - weeknotes #13'
+title: "Paying for the Christmas presents - weeknotes #13"
 ---

 First week of our winter holiday in France, at my folks.
 It's lovely and a very stimulating environment for the little one.